Beet & Goat Cheese Salad

 Roasting the beets in a foil packet with balsamic vinegar gives them a head start on flavor while keeping them tender.
 Once they are cool enough to handle, the skins slip off more easily and the beets can be sliced thin for a prettier, more delicate salad.

-Serve Beet & Goat Cheese Salad as a starter before pasta, roast chicken, pork tenderloin, or grilled steak.
+- Serve it as a starter before pasta, roast chicken, pork tenderloin, or grilled steak.
 It also works well as a light lunch with crusty bread or as part of a brunch spread with quiche, deviled eggs, or smoked salmon.

 For a heartier salad, add sliced grilled chicken, lentils, farro, or quinoa.
 The beets and goat cheese are bold enough to carry extra grains or protein without the salad feeling weighed down.